 Ralph L. Schlosstein

-Ralph Schlosstein is President and Chief Executive Officer of Evercore, a position he has held since May 2009.
+Ralph Schlosstein is Co-Chairman and Co-Chief Executive Officer of Evercore, a position he has held since May 2009.
 Evercore is one of the largest global independent investment banking advisory firms and is traded on the New York Stock Exchange.

 Prior to joining Evercore, Schlosstein was for almost twenty years the President of BlackRock, the largest asset management firm in the world, with over $6 trillion of assets under management.
 Mr. Schlosstein co-founded BlackRock in 1988, was a director since the company went public in 1999, chaired BlackRock's Management Committee, and served on its Executive Committee and its Investment Committee.